aloisdeniel/fountain/README.md

 }
 ```

-> Note that the action aren't yielding states directly, but `ApplicationStateUpdater`s.
-This is insists on the fact the the initial state may have changed during the action execution, and must be taken into account when updated.
+> Note that the actions aren't yielding states directly, but `ApplicationStateUpdater`s.
+This is to insist on the fact the the initial state may have changed during the action execution, and therefore, it must be taken into account when updated.

 ### Logger